subasraj/flashpost-support/USER-MANUAL.md

 - **Collections** - Organized groups of requests with folders
 - **Environment** - Manage environment variables

+Each tab has a filter box at the top.
+While it contains text, a **×** button appears inside it — click the × to clear the filter in one action.

 ### Request Panel (Center)

 The main workspace where you configure and send requests: